 He then asked me to run some of my own numbers to see if I reached the same conclusion and I did.
 My analysis is described below and was a big part of the reason I decided to write this post.

-So simply taking money out of your retirement accounts early and paying the penalty is a viable option and has the following pros:
+So simply taking money out of your retirement accounts early and paying the penalty is a viable option and has the following pros and cons:

 - No advanced planning is necessary

 - You can access the money immediately, whenever you need it, and you don’t have to pay tax in advance.